Cvolton/GMDprivateServer/README.md

 Base for account settings by someguy28

-Used this for XOR encryption - https://github.com/sathoro/php-xor-cipher - (incl/XORCipher.php)
+Using this for XOR encryption - https://github.com/sathoro/php-xor-cipher - (incl/XORCipher.php)

 Most of the stuff in generateHash.php (missing in the public repository but it does exist in private) has been figured out by pavlukivan